apache/nuttx/configs/makerlisp/README.txt

     NOTES:

     1. A serial console is provided on UART0.
-It will be necessary to connect either a TTL-to-RS232 or a TTL-to-USB Serial adapter to CN1 pins 59 and 61.
+This configuration may work with or without the the VGA and Keyboard adapter boards.
+For use with a host terminal emulation without the accessory boards, it will be necessary to connect either a TTL-to-RS232 or a TTL-to-USB Serial adapter to CN1 pins 59 and 61.

+       The default baud setting is 57600N1.

+       TBD:  Although the UART0 is the same with the VGA and Keyboard controller boards, this configuration may not compatible with those accessories.
+Those may require additional support for the VGA data ready pin.
+A BAUD mismatch is also likely.